omeka/omeka-s-enduser/docs/s-planning-tips.md

 A brand-new Omeka S installation comes with several pre-designed page types ready to share:

-- When you add a new site, you can choose an installed theme right away, or allow it to use the "Default" theme.
 - The navigation of your first S site will come loaded with a "Browse" page for exploring items.
-You can quickly add the pre-installed "Welcome" page, which showcases some text formatting styles.
+You can add the pre-installed "Welcome" page, which showcases some text formatting styles.
 - Once you add your first item, you will be able to view the "[item view page](content/items.md#public-views-for-items)".
 Customize this from the "Configure resource pages" button on the "Theme" tab.
 There is a separate page layout for viewing media attached to items.
-- When you begin sorting items into item sets, you can add a similar "Browse item sets" page to your navigation, and customize a similar "item set view" page.
+- When you begin sorting items into item sets, you can add a similar "Browse item sets" page to your navigation, and customize a similar "Item set view" page.
-- Depending on the theme you choose, these resource pages may have their own pre-configured blocks.
+- When you add a new site, you can choose an installed theme right away, or allow it to use the "Default" theme.
+Depending on the theme you choose, these [resource pages may have their own pre-configured blocks](sites/site_theme.md#configure-resource-pages).
 Most themes will by default display:
 	- for items: a full-size embedding of the media, the item's metadata sorted by schema, a list of item sets and site pages where the item appears, and then a list of all the item's attached media with small thumbnails;
 	- for media: a full-size rendering of the media, then the media's metadata;
 	- for item sets: the item set's metadata, then a browsing grid or list of the set's contents.
 - The pages for browsing items and items sets each link to [an Advanced Search form](search.md#public-views), as does the search bar at the top of your site.

-In Omeka S, you build your [sites](sites/index.md) page by page, using resources you've added to your installation.
+In Omeka S, you build your [sites](sites/index.md) page by page, using [resources](glossary#resources) you've added to your [installation](glossary#installation).
 You should begin planning your site before you start adding resources at scale, but we suggest experimenting with a few sample items and item sets to get a feel for the way Omeka handles them.

 What follows are some questions and ideas to help guide you as you plan your sites in Omeka S.